ninoonthehub/neat-jupyter-notebooks/README.md

 # neat-jupyter-notebooks
 This repository contains two notebooks exploring the NEAT tool from the NEST ecosystem.
-The notebooks contain an analysis on reduced (or few-compartmental) models of the Granule and Purkinje cerebellar cells, respectively.
+The notebooks contain an analysis on reduced (or few-compartmental) models of the granule and Purkinje cerebellar cells, respectively.
 They are a part of my thesis for my bachelor degree in Artificial Intelligence under the University of Pavia, Milano Statale and Milano Bicocca.
+An .swc file for the morphology of the granule cell loaded in the respective notebook is also provided.